 The nakshatras are small constellations of stars that the moon travels through as it orbits Earth.
 In English, nakshatras are known as “lunar mansions.”

-Swati is the 15th of 27 nakshatras.
-If you were born when the moon was between 6:40-20:00 degrees Libra, then this guide is for you.
+Vishakha is the 16th of 27 nakshatras.
+If you were born when the moon was between 20:00 degrees Libra-3:20 degrees Scorpio, then this guide is for you.